CaddieT/MedicalDataMine/README.md

 # MedicalDataMine
-The project provides the predicted results of open-source medical imaging data using high-performing models, to improve the efficiency of secondary annotations or directly use for researching.
+The project provides the predicted results of open-source medical image datasets using state-of-the-art models to improve the efficiency of secondary annotations or directly use for researching.

 ## About The Pretrained Model
 The X-ray chest model that detects 65 chest charactors or deseases was trained on more than 1 million images.
 The performance of main class as follow: